Vyral/shannon-doser/testimonials.md

 Karen Hill is patient, helpful, and knowledgeable as a realtor.
 When my husband and I had trouble agreeing on a house, Karen mentioned finding the neighborhood that We liked best and choosing the home that way!
 This was helpful because one always wants to come home to the neighborhood they enjoy.
 Karen is always available, reliable, and thoughtful!!
 When we had 2 bids on the home of our dreams....Karen told us to add a note for the seller as to why we were the better bid....and we gratefully were chosen by the buyer!!!!
 When we began running into complications with selling our home in another state Karen took unexpected steps to move that closing along so it would not jeopardize the closing here in Kansas.
 Without her extensive wisdom and experience under those tough circumstances we might STILL be trying to sell our home and buy the one here!
 Thank you, Karen!
 </p>
 <p class="testimonial-author">
-— Andrew and Rachel Johnson
+— Andrew and Rachel J.
 </p>
 <hr>